danlvv/Hex-Map-Generator/Readme.md

-        "Offset": ,                           // The pixel distance between the hexagons "Width": ,                            // The pixel width of the image file "Height": ,                           // The pixel height of the image file "Tiles_wide": ,                       // The max number of tiles wide on the same y coordinate "Tiles_high":                         // The max number of tiles high on the same x coordinate }
+        "Offset": ,                           // The pixel distance between the hexagons "Width": ,                            // The pixel width of the image file "Height": ,                           // The pixel height of the image file }
     </code>
   </pre>